 Having a cohesive pricing infrastructure across the bank will allow for relationship-based pricing.
 Pricing that can be personalized for the specific customer across all products offered by the bank.
 This maximizes the likelihood that products such as mortgages, home improvement loans, credit cards and over drafts will appeal to the customer.
 In turn this will lead to increased loyalty, another key contributor to customer profitability.

-Most banks have had the desire to implement analytical pricing (such as: bank loan portfolio analysis) that, as well as other key capabilities, would enable relationship-based pricing, but today they have much more powerful technology solutions available to help them actually bring the concept to life.
+Most banks have had the desire to implement analytical pricing (such as: financial risk modeling) that, as well as other key capabilities, would enable relationship-based pricing, but today they have much more powerful technology solutions available to help them actually bring the concept to life.
 In fact, some of leading banks are on this journey already.

 Machine learning is the breakthrough technology that enables advanced analytics to become integrated into real-time production systems, which can feed channels such as online sales with highly personalized product offers and pricing.